Liberdus/liberdus-docs/docs/Tokenomics.md

 - Node rewards will rely increasingly on **organic network activity**, not new supply.

 This creates a self-reinforcing cycle:
-**Use → Burn → Scarcity → Value** — ensuring Liberdus’s monetary ecosystem remains sustainable indefinitely.
+**Use → Burn → Scarcity → Value**- ensuring Liberdus’s monetary ecosystem remains sustainable indefinitely.

 ---